 Patients who test positive for COVID-19 need to quarantine for 20 days before they can return to MD Anderson, provided they have been fever-free without the use of fever-reducing medicines for 24 hours and other symptoms are improving.
 Care teams will reschedule appointments until after patients complete their 20-day quarantine.
 The test date is considered Day 1 of the 20-day quarantine.
 We are using the CDC's maximum quarantine recommendation because it is indicated for people with severe underlying illnesses or immune compromise, which describes many of our patients.

 All café services will be grab and go or customer assisted.
 Salad bars and self-service of bulk foods will remain closed.
 Utensils and meal accompaniments will remain individually packaged or server assisted.
 Cashless payment is encouraged.

-Social distancing will continue to ensure safety.
+Distancing continues to ensure safety.

 You can protect yourself and prevent the spread of infection by:

 - Get vaccinated.
 The COVID-19 vaccines are safe and recommended for cancer patients and reduce the risk of severe infection.

 - If you have symptoms or a known or suspected infection, stay home and get tested.

 - Refraining from touching your eyes, nose or mouth with unwashed hands.

 - Washing your hands often for at least 20 seconds with soap and water or using an antiseptic hand gel.